Carnagion/dissertation/interim/interim.typ

 #figure(benches-furini, caption: [Results for subsets of the benchmark instances introduced by #cite(<furini-improved-horizon>, form: "prose")]) <benches-furini>

 These measurements were taken on a computer running Windows 10 (64-bit) with an Intel Core i7-10750H 2.60GHz CPU and 32 GB of memory.
-Each instance's benchmark was sampled 100 times with 100 iterations per sample.
+Each benchmark was sampled 100 times with 100 iterations per sample.

+From the times for the last scheduled aircraft for each instance, it can be observed that later aircraft start accumulating large delays -- greater than 10 minutes each.
+This can be explained by the dominance of de-icing durations, which are considerably higher than aircraft separations -- de-icing typically takes upwards of five minutes, whereas separations are usually three minutes or less.
+As a result, the de-icing queue proves to be the primary bottleneck and cause of delays.

+One possible solution for minimising these delays is to modify the scheduling strategy described in @scheduling-strategy to allow aircraft to wait at the runway.
+This will allow aircraft to de-ice earlier than they would have been able to if they had waited at the gates instead, thus freeing up the de-icing queue sooner and potentially reducing delays for future aircraft.
+However, it would also increase fuel consumption, and may thus require a modification to the objective function as well.
+Further research is required into this to understand its potential benefits and drawbacks.

 == Visualising Sequences